1 sub-topics in Ritual & Sacred Instruments

 Show Answer

-Look at the full package, not one detail.
-Ceremonial use often appears through context, repeated wear in handling zones, restricted pitch design, symbolic imagery, and the way the object works with procession, chant, offering, or timed gesture.
-Some instruments crossed between daily and ceremonial life, so the safest answer is usually “context decides.”
+Ceremonial use is usually identified through archaeological context, repeated wear in handling zones, restricted pitch design, symbolic imagery, and association with procession, chant, offering, or timed gesture.
+Some instruments crossed between daily and ceremonial life, so context remains the strongest evidence.

 Why do shell, bone, clay, bronze, and stone sound so different?